 Open nights, weekends and holidays, services at UrgentVet are significantly less than at vet ER

-Tampa, FL (July 12, 2023) – UrgentVet, the first dedicated urgent care clinic for pets, announced today it is expanding its footprint in the Dallas metro area.
-The company will open a new clinic in McKinney and begin serving pets and pet parents on Thursday, July 13th.
+Tampa, FL (February, 2022) – UrgentVet, the first dedicated urgent care clinic for pets, announced today it is expanding its footprint in the Tampa Bay area.
+The company will open a new clinic in St. Petersburg—its 31st location nationwide—and begin serving pets and pet parents on Thursday, February 16.

 UrgentVet emphasizes compassion, affordability and convenience within its business model.
 The groundbreaking concept offers a new solution by bridging the gap between primary practices and 24-hour emergency vets.
 Open nights, weekends and holidays, the company’s clinics offer pets relief for mild illnesses and minor injuries with rates significantly more affordable than comparable services at an emergency pet hospital.